Notes for contributors to the Journal of Southern Hemisphere Earth Systems Science (JSHESS)

 - When the number e is modified by a complicated exponent, use the symbol exp.

 - In writing units, the solidus (/) may be used instead of negative exponents provided ambiguity is avoided.
 Multiple use of the solidus is never justified.

 The International System of Units is standard in the Journal of Southern Hemisphere Earth Systems Science and SI (m, kg, s, K) units should be used throughout.
 Words and symbols for units should not be mixed; in general, symbols should be used only when preceded by a number (thus '10 m', but 'several metres').
 Unit symbols are not punctuated, i.e. they are not treated as abbreviations; the same symbol is used for both singular and plural.
 Day, month and year are written '29 December 1959' (do not abbreviate names of months).
 The recommended time zone is Coordinated Universal Time, abbreviated UTC.
 Time, time zone, day, month and year are written '2330 UTC 29 December 1959', in some instances the use of other time zones is permissible, for example, AEST (UTC + 10 hours).

 Unless repetitive, abbreviations should be avoided, especially of organisations (write 'World Meteorological Organization' not 'WMO'), and acronyms should be identified with their first use, e.g. 'clear-air turbulence (CAT)'.

 Proofs and reprints

-Authors of papers accepted for publication will receive PDF proofs only.
+Authors of papers accepted for publication will receive galley proofs only (together with copies of diagrams that require redrafting).
 Reprints are no longer provided as papers are freely available online for printing as required.